Ayyoubsghuri/Beaver/README.md

 ### Script Details

-**run.py**

 * Handles GUI setup and integration with the bot script (`run()` function).
 * Imports necessary modules.
 * Defines GUI elements (labels, buttons, progress bar).

 **Additional Notes:**

-* Feel free to expand on this structure to include details about specific functionalities or configuration options.
+* Feel free to modify for your needs
-* Remember to replace `yourusername` with your actual GitHub username.

 **You can select and copy the instructions above for your reference.**